-Do keep the toilet seat up
+Always keeps the toilet seat up

-Don’t need to wash up (trying to discover a
+Doesn’t need to wash up

 Happy for the fridge to be empty

-Don’t mind an overflowing bin
+Doesn’t mind an overflowing bin

-Love natural smells!!!
+Loves natural smells!!!

 I know who I would pick!
 Just because you live with people whose job it is to look after you doesn’t mean that you can’t help out.
-Maybe tidy your room pick your washing up and take the bin out.
+Maybe tidy your room, pick your washing up and take the bin out.
 After all it’s easier than all the nagging if you don’t do it!